Elephant Gym: Post-hiatus: Work EP and Underwater (2016–2018)

 In August 2016, their earlier work Angle was released in Japan and the group was invited to participate in the Summer Sonic Festival.
 The group released their second EP Work in October 2016, followed by a tour of Taiwan in small venues.
 In June 2017, the group was invited to Tokyo to play with American math rock band The Fall of Troy and special guest Hikes.
 The band played in the Megaport Music Festival in 2018.

 In November 2018, they released their second full-length album Underwater followed by a world tour, which included a performance at SXSW and a live session at Audiotree.
 In August 2019, they performed at the ArcTanGent Festival.

 Dreams and World (2019–present)

 They released the single "Gaze at Blue" on 18 October 2019.
 Their 3rd album, Dreams (夢境) was released on 11 May 2022.
 On 3 November 2023, they released the single "Jhalleyaa" in collaboration with Indian-Canadian singer Shashaa Tirupati.
 Their 10 year anniversary album World (世界) was released on 14 December 2025.
 On 30 May 2025, their live album Live in The World was announced to be released in late 2025.
+Film director Alulu Kuo followed the band and released a documentary titled More Real Than Dreams (2026).